keithjgrant/sidecar-beta/src/pages/drinks/last-of-the-oaxacans.md

 tenBottleCandidate:
 source:
 intro:
-  This is my favorite variation of the [/drinks/last-word](Last Word).
+  This is my favorite variation of the [Last Word](/drinks/last-word).
 ---
 Shake vigorously with ice.
 Strain into a coupe glass.